 Free Speech week events, increased security on campus and the intense media focus on UC Berkeley is impacting our students.
 Constant exposure to negative and threatening situations and environments has been linked to confusion, anxiety, sadness, helplessness, difficulty focusing and poor sleep.
-CPS would like to remind everyone that seeking support is a sign of strength, courage and resiliency, not a sign of weakness.
-If you or someone you care about is wanting or needing support, we encourage you to talk to a CPS counselor or learn more about our self-help resources.
+CAPS would like to remind everyone that seeking support is a sign of strength, courage and resiliency, not a sign of weakness.
+If you or someone you care about is wanting or needing support, we encourage you to talk to a CAPS counselor or learn more about our self-help resources

 A message on building community from Chancellor Christ and VC Equity & Inclusion Dubón

 Fostering and sustaining a supportive, respectful and welcoming campus underlies the Chancellor’s priority to build community as well as much of the work of the Division of Equity & Inclusion.
 We are therefore deeply concerned that in recent weeks some members of our campus community and others external to it have been personally targeted through displays of hate, bigotry, and ignorance, resulting in a divisive and hostile climate.

 We want to express our unwavering support for our targeted campus communities—Black/African-American, Chicanx/Latinx, Native American, LGBTQ, undocumented, Muslim, Jewish—who have been directly and overtly made to feel unwelcomed, devalued, and dehumanized.
 The hate chalking, doxxing, targeted speech via social media, taunting, and bullying are unjust, unwarranted and un-welcomed.
 We reject blatant acts of hatred, hostility, and disrespect.
 These should not and will not define our campus, nor should they be tolerated.